People Analytics · London

 Things I've built outside my day job

 My first iOS app.
-It checks the status of both lifts in the Greenwich Foot Tunnel in London, with Home Screen widgets, status-change notifications, and a watchOS app.
+Version 2 expands from Greenwich to cover the Thames foot tunnels at Greenwich and Woolwich, checking the status of the lifts on both routes in London.
+It includes Home Screen widgets, status-change notifications, and a watchOS app.
 Most people can take the stairs, but for cyclists, parents with buggies, and anyone who relies on the lifts, knowing they're down before setting off means taking a different route rather than being turned back on arrival.

 I built it with Claude and Codex doing most of the heavy lifting.
 What I've learned is that a clear vision of the final product, good taste, and consistently high standards still matter a lot.
 AI can write plenty of code, but imprecise or uninformed prompts can send you down dead ends very quickly, especially when they cut against well-established Swift or SwiftUI conventions.